wlloyduw/SAAF/python_template/README.md

 ...
 inspector = Inspector()
 ```
-This should be the first line of your function as it begins recording the runtime.
+Initializing the Inspector should be the first line of your function as it begins recording the runtime.

 ### Example Hello World Function